Emmeline1101/swe264/README.md

 ```

  ## Function of the class
-• ’SystemMain.java‘: Has the main() method and creates the system structure by instantiating all
+• ’SystemMain.java‘ : Has the main() method and creates the system structure by instantiating all
 of the components and starting the ClientInput component. (initialize the whole project)
 • ClientInput.java: Presents the main menu and broadcasts service requests to the other
 components based on user input. (receive the input & show result)